-On April 23, 2020 we received proceeds of \$0.8 million from a loan, or the PPP Loan, under the Paycheck Protection Program, or PPP, of the recently enacted Coronavirus Aid, Relief, and Economic Security Act, or the CARES Act, a portion of which may be forgiven, which we intend to use to retain current employees, maintain payroll and make lease and utility payments.
+On April 23, 2020 we received proceeds of \$0.8 million from the PPP Loan under the PPP of the recently enacted CARES Act, a portion of which may be forgiven, which we intend to use to retain current employees, maintain payroll and make lease and utility payments.
 The PPP Loan matures on April 23, 2022 and bears annual interest at a rate of 1.0%.
-Payments of principal and interest on the PPP Loan will be deferred for the first six months of the PPP Loan term.
-Thereafter, we are required to pay the lender equal monthly payments of principal and interest.
+Payments of principal and interest on the PPP Loan were originally deferred for the first six months of the PPP Loan term.
+Thereafter, we would have been required to pay the lender equal monthly payments of principal and interest.

 The CARES Act and the PPP provide a mechanism for forgiveness of up to the full amount borrowed.
 Under the PPP, we may apply for and be granted forgiveness for all or part of the PPP Loan.
-The amount of loan proceeds eligible for forgiveness is based on a formula that takes into account a number of factors, including the amount of loan proceeds used by us during the eight-week period after the loan origination for certain purposes, including payroll costs, interest on certain mortgage obligations, rent payments on certain leases, and certain qualified utility payments, provided that at least 75% of the loan amount is used for eligible payroll costs.
-Subject to the other requirements and limitations on loan forgiveness, only loan proceeds spent on payroll and other eligible costs during the covered eight-week period will qualify for forgiveness.
-We will be required to repay any portion of the outstanding principal that is not forgiven, along with accrued interest, in accordance with the amortization schedule described above, and we cannot provide any assurance that we will be eligible for loan forgiveness, that we will ultimately apply for forgiveness, or that any amount of the PPP Loan will ultimately be forgiven by the U.S. Small Business Administration, or the SBA.
+The amount of loan proceeds eligible for forgiveness was originally based on a formula that takes into account a number of factors, including the amount of loan proceeds used by us during the eight-week period after the loan origination for certain purposes, including payroll costs, interest on certain mortgage obligations, rent payments on certain leases, and certain qualified utility payments, provided that at least 75% of the loan amount was used for eligible payroll costs.
+Subject to the other requirements and limitations on loan forgiveness, only loan proceeds spent on payroll and other eligible costs during the covered eight-week period would have qualified for forgiveness.